 On average a welcome email has an open rate of 58% which is a big number in terms of email engagement.

-Every person who subscribes to your list to receive an opt in freebie, you’re beginning a new relationship.
-That’s why it’s more important than ever to create a welcome email series to show your audience that you understand them and that you have the credibility to help them.
+Every time someone subscribes to your list, you’re beginning a new relationship.
+That’s why it’s more important than ever to create a welcome email series to show your audience that you understand them and that you can help them.

 Does this mean then that you just deliver the opt in freebie and say thanks?
 Hell no!